ejm714/scipy_proceedings/papers/emily_dorne/main.md

 On the contrary, places likely to contain severe concentrations of cyanobacteria often times merit public health interventions like drinking water, swimming, and/or recreational advisories or prohibitions.

-# Model performance

-## Comparison to CyAN

-# Discussion

-Machine learning is particularly well-suited to this task because indicators of cyanobacteria are visible from free, routinely collected data sources.
-Whereas manual water sampling is time and resource intensive, machine learning models can generate estimates in seconds.
-This allows water managers to prioritize where water sampling will be most beneficial, and can provide a birds-eye view of water conditions across the state.

 ## User interviews